What Happened To Wendy Williams?

 She fainted live on air in 2017

 It was around 2017 that "The Wendy Williams Show" fans began to speculate that the show's host might not be in very good health.
 For her Halloween episode that year, Wendy Williams dressed up as the Statue of Liberty and was introducing the next segment, a costume contest.
 Her voice cracked, her eyes widened, and she took a couple of shaky steps back before passing out on the stage floor.
-"The Wendy Williams Show" cut to commercial, leaving viewers lost for words.
+"The Wendy Williams Show" cut to commercial, leaving viewers at a loss for words.

 Following the terrifying incident, Williams spoke on "Good Morning America" about what happened.
 "People thought I was having a stroke on TV, and other people thought that I was having a heart attack," she explained (via YouTube).
 The host refuted the rumors and said her fainting spell was in fact caused by her tight costume and dehydration.

 Williams said her crew initially thought she was pulling a stunt, saying, "The crew and security here thought that the bug-eyed look I gave was part of a stunt, 'cause I'm always doing tricks. ...
 So nobody came out until I hit the ground."
-She didn't let the incident ruin the episode, though, and once she had checked in with the paramedics, she was right back in her seat to reassure the audience that she was all right.
+She didn't let the incident ruin the episode, though, and after she had checked in with the paramedics, she was right back in her seat to reassure the audience that she was all right.

 Wendy Williams has Graves' disease and hyperthyroidism